 The author also has some rights concerning the deposition of the whole article.

-Material published by the TIJ and other publishers is subject to all applicable copyright, database protection, and other rights.
-Therefore, for any publication, whether printed or electronic, permission must be obtained to use material for which the author(s) does not already own the copyright.
-This material may be, for example, a figure, diagram, table, photo or some other image.
+The TIJ have all applicable copyright, database protection, and other rights.
+Therefore, for any publication, whether printed or electronic, prior permission is to be obtained to use the material for which the author(s) does not already own the copyright.
+This material may be, for example, a figure, diagram, table, photo, or some other image.

-Please contact the publisher/copyright owner of the third party material to check how they wish to receive permission requests.
-Please plan to submit your request well ahead of publication of your material.
+Please contact the publisher/copyright owner of the third-party material to check how they wish to receive permission requests.
+Please plan to submit your request well ahead of the publication of your material.

 TIJ is dedicated to following the highest ethical principles of scholarly publishing and promoting highest standards of integrity and ethical conduct in research and its evaluation.
 To uphold these principles, it is important to follow the policy for addressing potential conflicts of interest.